 They said they felt safer with their captors.
 They said their chances of survival would be greater if they were left alone with their captors without the authorities intervening.

 Later, when the police did finally intervene and release them, the hostages defended their captors and refused to testify against them in court.

 While the term Stockholm Syndrome was originally used in the context of this hostage situation, its use has extended to situations like kidnappings and abuse.
-It’s because victims in these situations sometimes show similar patterns of behaviour.
+It’s because victims in these situations sometimes show similar patterns of behavior.